Characterization and Verification of Trotterized Digital Quantum Simulation via Hamiltonian and Liouvillian Learning: Order-by-order Learning of the Floquet Hamiltonian

-In this section we describe the protocol for process tomography of Trotter blocks in DQS, based on quantifying the individual terms in the Floquet Hamiltonian Eq.~(\ref{eq:hf}) order by order.
-We refer to it as Floquet Hamiltonian learning (FHL).
+In this section we describe the protocol for process tomography of Trotter blocks in DQS, based on quantifying the individual terms in the experimental Floquet Hamiltonian Eq.~(\ref{eq:hf-1}) order-by-order in $\tau$.
+We refer to this as Floquet Hamiltonian learning (FHL).
 Before going into the details, we provide a brief overview of Hamiltonian tomography in quench dynamics, which serves as the basis for our protocol.
-While here we focus on Hamiltonian learning, i.e., assuming unitary dynamics, we will return to Floquet Liouvillian learning including dissipative processes in later sections.
+While in the following we focus on Hamiltonian learning, i.e., assuming unitary dynamics, we will include dissipative processes in the context of Floquet Liouvillian learning in later sections.